 The Certified Board Member Program is comprised of several training sessions designed to meet the developmental needs of individual board members.
 Training sessions within the core focus primarily on information giving and skill development.
 Each training session is designed specifically for board members and addresses the topics from a policy leader’s perspective.

-To earn the Certified Board Member Distinction, the 96 hour training requirement by fulfilling each curricular area as set forth by the Leadership Services Committee:
+School board members can earn the Certified Board Member Distinction by fulfilling the 96 hour training requirement as set forth by the Leadership Services Committee:

-• 7 hours of Policy Governance (Knowledge) via FSBA CBM Forum
+• 7 hours of Policy Governance via FSBA CBM Forum

-• 3 hours Bargaining 101 (Knowledge) via FSBA Forum
+• 3 hours Bargaining 101 via FSBA Forum

 Board members must document training hours by completing and submitting an official FSBA CBM form.
 Click HERE to access event-specific and generic CBM forms.